MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/reevaluate-actual-budget-association.md

 ---
-title: Re-evaluate cost actual to budget association
+title: Re-evaluate the cost actual-to-budget association
-description: This article explains how to re-evaluate actual to cost budget association.
+description: This article explains how to re-evaluate the cost actual-to-budget association.
 author: niranjanmaski
 ms.date: 03/20/2023
 ms.topic: how-to